Do your clients know your boundaries?

 Setting boundaries is part of being a business owner as is learning how to say No!
 If you have client’s that are not respecting your boundaries, it is time to have a chat with them and reset expectations.
 Take charge of your own schedule.

 Creating a Business Policies document is a great way to set your boundaries with clients.
-Feel free to check out my Business Policies template here.
+Feel free to check out my DIY VA Biz Action Plan Bundle that includes my Business Policies Template.